Empusidae

-Empusidae is a family of plant-mimicking mantises (see Mantodea), consisting of 10 genera, in two subfamilies.
+Empusidae is a family of plant-mimicking mantises, consisting of 10 genera, in two subfamilies.
 Unlike many other mantis families, the Empusidae are a monophyletic lineage.
 Empusidae mantises are ambush predators, with mouthparts adapted to feeding on other insects and small animals.
 The majority of Empusidae species are distributed throughout Africa, but they are also found in Southeast Asia and in the southern parts of Europe.

 Natural history

 The Empusidae species Gongylus gongylodes (Linné, 1758) was the first mantis species ever to be described.
 Since Gongylus mantises have been fascinating entomologists and have been bred in captivity for a long time, their behavior and breeding preferences are well known, such as a defensive behavior of displaying a hissing noise by rubbing the anterior edges of its serrated fore wings to the femur of the hind legs.

 Morphology

 The about 28 species of empusid mantis are all relatively large and bizarre looking.
 The prothorax is always surrounded by a crest and the femur of the middle and hind legs often have flap-like appendages.
 The pronotum is characteristically elongated and the abdomen is often lobed.
 Members of the Mantoidea superfamily possess a cyclopean ear, an organ situated on the metathorax, which has been proven to be an adaptation to bat predation.
 The presence of this adaptation has been dated to originate in the early Eocene.